Sushant2520/BKL_Junior_Data_Scientist_Assessment/README.md

 ## 🔧 Objectives

-- Design a relational database to store patient records.
+- Designed a relational database to store patient records.
 - Build a web-based form to collect new patient data.
-- Link form inputs with existing Excel data in the SQL database.
+- Linked form inputs with existing Excel data in the SQL database.
 - Develop backend APIs to expose and access key insights.
-- Use SQL joins to analyze and generate meaningful trends.
+- Used SQL joins to analyze and generate meaningful trends.

 ## 🛠️ Tech Stack